Trameurs/DofusFashionistaVanced/README.md

 # Progress and Roadmap

 ✅ Website is fully operational
-✅ All equipments and mounts updated to Dofus 3.4.3.4
+✅ All equipments and mounts updated to the Dofus version defined in [fashionista_version.py](fashionista_version.py)
 ✅ Sets 2.70 done
 ✅ Updated all special effects to 2.70
 ✅ Special items effects updated including Prytek